Erik Satie: Music

-Satie invented what he called Musique d'ameublement – "furniture music" – a kind of background not to be listened to consciously.
-Cinéma, composed for the René Clair film Entr'acte, shown between the acts of Relâche (1924), is an example of early film music designed to be unconsciously absorbed rather than carefully listened to.
+Satie coined the term musique d'ameublement ("furniture music") and developed the concept as background music for easy listening.
+He composed Cinéma, an early example of film music, for René Clair's Entr'acte (the entr'acte for Relâche).
+This music was meant to support mood, not demand focused attention, an approach that echoed surrealism's appeal to the unconscious mind.
+René Magritte admired Satie's music and aesthetic.
+He and E. L. T. Mesens appeared on the playbill for Relâche.

 Satie is regarded by some writers as an influence on minimalism, which developed in the 1960s and later.
 The musicologist Mark Bennett and the composer Humphrey Searle have said that John Cage's music shows Satie's influence, and Searle and the writer Edward Strickland have used the term "minimalism" in connection with Satie's Vexations, which the composer implied in his manuscript should be played over and over again 840 times.
 John Adams included a specific homage to Satie's music in his 1996 Century Rolls.

 Writings

 Satie wrote extensively for the press, but unlike his professional colleagues such as Debussy and Dukas he did not write primarily as a music critic.
 Much of his writing is connected to music tangentially if at all.
 His biographer Caroline Potter describes him as "an experimental creative writer, a blagueur who provoked, mystified and amused his readers".
 He wrote jeux d'esprit claiming to eat dinner in four minutes with a diet of exclusively white food (including bones and fruit mould), or to drink boiled wine mixed with fuchsia juice, or to be woken by a servant hourly throughout the night to have his temperature taken; he wrote in praise of Beethoven's non-existent but "sumptuous" Tenth Symphony, and the family of instruments known as the cephalophones, "which have a compass of thirty octaves and are absolutely unplayable".

 Satie grouped some of these writings under the general headings Cahiers d'un mammifère (A Mammal's Notebook) and Mémoires d'un amnésique (Memoirs of an Amnesiac), indicating, as Potter comments, that "these are not autobiographical writings in the conventional manner".
 He claimed the major influence on his humour was Oliver Cromwell, adding "I also owe much to Christopher Columbus, because the American spirit has occasionally tapped me on the shoulder and I have been delighted to feel its ironically glacial bite".